I slept at Everest Base Camp

 Feeling Great the Second Time Around

 After two great nights in Dingbouche our team of 10 headed to Lobuche.
-In Lobuche I could notice the lack of oxygen and knew I was high.
+In Lobuche, I could notice the lack of oxygen and knew I was at high altitude but feel ok.
+I took 600mg of Ibuprofen and felt fine.

 People from other teams were looking in bad shape, vomiting and feeling fatigued.
 There is no way I would have been able to stay here on my first trip.